shashitechno/moodle-tool_coursesearch/README.txt

 2. You running under localhost than fill:-

 Solr Host:- localhost
-Solr Port:- 8983 (Defalut port for Solr )
+Solr Port:- 8983 (Default port for Solr )
 Solr path :- /solr (Configuration directory for solr)

-3. Click on "Check Solr instance Setting". if it Shows ping Succesfully(with an success image).
+3. Click on "Check Solr instance Setting". if it Shows ping Successfully(with an success image).
 Now Click save changes.

 4. Now Click on "Load Content" to index all the Courses.
-After Succesfull index it will come with an success image.
+After Successful index it will come with an success image.

-5. Click on "Optimize" to Optimize the exsiting Indexes.
+5. Click on "Optimize" to Optimize the existing Indexes.
 And improve solr performance.

 Enjoy the Search by going on page (http://127.0.0.1/MoodleInstallationURL/course/search.php)